ixoja/library/README.md

 # Docker
 To run the library in docker I use an image with `golang` installed and build my project inside (`docker build .`).
 It's a simple way to build, but the image size is huge.
 I'll fix it in future.
-Then please don't forget to map container port on your host port.
-I run it n my local machine this way: `docker run -p 8090:8090 [image id]`
+Please don't forget to map container port on your host port.
+I run it on my local machine this way: `docker run -p 8090:8090 [image id]`

 # Query examples
 To query the library API I use Postman.
 To create a book record call `POST` on `http://192.168.99.100:8090/books` (I run Docker on Windows machine).